BYUI451/Cloud_guide/README.md

 The purpose of this guide is to help you pull a generic Docker image, run it on your personal machine, and then access the container remotely after pushing to Azure.
 You will need to have Docker installed on your local machine and an azure account.

  The first step is to create an Azure container registry.
-You will want to enable admin privleges, setup a username and make sure you have acess to you password in the access key tab.
+You will want to enable admin privleges, setup a username and make sure you have access to you password in the access key tab.

 After doing this you can run the following in your command prompt replacing 'myregistry' with the name of your container registry.